acend/cilium-basics-training/content/en/docs/10/01/_index.md

 ## Task {{% param sectionnumber %}}.3: Cleanup

-We don't need `cluster3` anymore.
-You can stop `cluster3` with `minikube stop -p cluster3` & `minikube stop -p cluster3` to free up resources and speed up things.
+We don't need `kubeless` anymore.
+You can stop `kubeless` with `minikube stop -p kubeless` & `minikube delete -p kubeless` to free up resources and speed up things.